Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine

-After the training, the data set used to identify the transition region is generated throughout the regime with intermediate randomness.
-At each $\Delta \theta$ or $P_{r}$, the probability distribution is obtained up to the walk length $\mathcal{N}_{t}$.
-Using a classifier trained on a given $\mathcal{N}_{t}$, the test data are fed into the classifier.
-After plotting the probabilities associated with the testing data in the intermediate regime as shown in Fig. \ref{fig:MLProb-Samplesize}, the critical value ($\Delta\theta_{c}$ or $P_{r,c}$) near the transition point is taken to be the maximally confusing point, where the two classification probabilities are equal.
+After the training and testing, the additional data set used to identify the transition region is generated throughout the parameter regime with intermediate randomness.
+At each $\Delta \theta$ or $P_{r}$, the probability distribution is obtained up to time step $N$.
+Using a classifier trained on a given $N$, the additional data in the transition regime are fed into the classifier.
+After plotting the probabilities associated with the data in the intermediate regime as shown in Fig. \ref{fig:MLProb-Samplesize}, the critical value ($\Delta\theta_{c}$ or $P_{r,c}$) near the transition point is taken to be the maximally confusing point, where the two classification probabilities are equal.

-We have also checked the influence of the amount of samples used for training the classifier.
-To find a minimum sample size we were mainly concerned with the relative stability of the estimates of the critical values from the classifier.
-As seen in the bottom of Fig.~\ref{fig:MLProb-Samplesize}, a relatively small training data set is already able to distinguish the overall trend of the localization transition, but the results are more convergent as the total amount of samples used increases.
+We have also checked the influence of the amount of samples used for training the classifier on the predicted critical value.
+To find a minimum sample size, we were mainly concerned with the relative stability of the estimates of the critical values from the classifier.
+As seen in Fig.~\ref{fig:MLProb-Samplesize} (c), a relatively small training data set is already able to distinguish the overall trend of the localization transition, but the results are more convergent as the total amount of samples used increases.
 For the localization problem, we found that with a training set of about 2000 samples, the estimates for the critical value already settle into a more stable pattern with few extreme estimates.
 Increasing the size of the training data further does not lead to visible improvement.
 In the following, we will present results with a training data set of sample size 1800, as it achieves the minimization of the outlying estimates while being computationally manageable for a large range of $\Delta \theta, P_{r}$ values.